 Emotional Support Animal: An "emotional support animal' ("ESA") is an animal that provides comfort to an individual with a disability upon the recommendation of a qualified healthcare or mental health professional.
 An emotional support animal does not assist persons with a disability with activities of daily living but rather its role is to live with a student and alleviate the symptoms of an individual's disability to provide equal opportunities to use and enjoy residential life at the university.
 An ESA is primarily limited to residence halls and designated outdoor areas on campus and is not permitted in academic buildings and other campus facilities.
-Animals younger than 4 months of age are not considered emotional support animals.
 An emotional support animal is not a service animal.
-Emotional Support Animals are governed through Housing and Urban Development's Section 504 regulation and the Fair Housing Act.
+Emotional Support Animals are governed through Housing and Urban Development's Regulations, Section 504, and the Fair Housing Act.